kekavc24/magical_workflows/README.md

 ## Overview
 The available workflows include:
 * Bump version - bumps version in yaml file.
-You need to pass in desired target.
+You need to pass in a desired target.
 * Set version - overwrites current version in yaml file.
 Just pass in the version.

 Consider using `v2` which can be integrated as a step rather using `v1`.
 Why?